KnowledgeLinks/chpl-patron/README.md

     EMAIL_RECIPIENTS = List of receipients for notification emails

-Install Python 3.5 dependencies using `pip3 install -r requirements`.
+Install Python 3.5 dependencies using `pip3 install -r requirements.txt`.

 ## Development
 Running in development by `python3 registration.py` using the built-in development